SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Sharps are medical devices like needles, scalpels, and other tools that cut or go into the skin.
 Learning how to safely handle sharps is important to prevent accidental needlesticks and cuts.

 Before you use a sharp object, such as a needle or scalpel, make sure you have all the items you need close by.
-This includes items like alcohol swabs, gauze, and bandages.
+This includes items like alcohol swabs or other cleansing supplies, gauze, and bandages.

 Also, know where the sharps disposal container is.
 Check to make sure there is enough room in the container for your object to fit.
 It should not be more than two-thirds full.